Akron/pdf-reorganizer/README.md

 ## Styling

-The following CSS variables can be overwritten and are resepected by the web component.
+The following CSS variables can be overwritten and are respected by the web component.
 It's best to overwrite them in a `pdf-reorganizer` selector rule.

 ```css